claabs/discord-wordle-stats/README.md

 # Discord Wordle Stats

-A Discord bot that calculates stats for the official Discord Wordle application.
+A Discord bot that calculates statistics for the official Discord Wordle application.

 ## Features